with Zeina Salame

 Suggested Accompanying Classes: Queer Plays, Dramaturgy for the Audience, Radical Playwriting, Theatre on Film, Good for a Laugh, Finding Meaning Today: Shakespeare’s Twelfth Night

-Zeina Salame recently completed her PhD in Theatre Arts at the University of Oregon.
-Her dissertation “Carried in One Woman: Reflections on Arab American Female Solo Performance” emphasizes the value of lived experience, personal story, the self, and social justice as...read more
+Zeina Salame holds a PhD in Theatre Arts from the University of Oregon.
+Her dissertation, "Carried In One Woman: Reflections on Arab American Female Solo Performance" centers on themes of "home" and the creative value of embodied generational knowledge, heritage,...read more

 Before each class, students will be sent an email with a link to login and any class-specific instructions.
 Generally, students are encouraged to have a notepad & a pencil for note-taking.
 Students are checked-in by name via the class roster, so no additional ticket or receipt is required!